Integrate with Bitbucket Server

 The list is restricted to only show projects where you have the Update Project permission.

 Stores the names of the branches that you want to monitor for changes.
-For Bitbucket Server integrations, use the short name instead of the fully qualified name of the branch.
+For Bitbucket Server integrations, use the fully qualified name of the branch.
+That is, use the

 If the address that you entered as the Repository URL when you connected to Bitbucket Server points to a specific branch, this branch is automatically added to the list of monitored branches when you set up the connection.